isurunvn/multi-container-monitoring-system/docs/KUBERNETES_BEGINNERS_GUIDE.md

 **What's happening:**
 > "Next, we build the database house.
 It gets a permanent storage room for its data and a permanent address so other applications can always find it."

-### **Step 3: The Web Servers (The Websites)**
+### **Step 3: The Web Servers + Modern Routing (The Websites)**
 ```
 1. 🌐 web1-deployment.yaml builds first website house
    ↓
-2. 🚪 web1-service.yaml gives it address "web1-service:80" + outside door 30081
+2. 🚪 web1-service.yaml gives it internal address "web1-service:80"
    ↓
 3. 🌐 web2-deployment.yaml builds second website house
    ↓
-4. 🚪 web2-service.yaml gives it address "web2-service:80" + outside door 30082
+4. 🚪 web2-service.yaml gives it internal address "web2-service:80"
+   ↓
+5. 🌐 ingress.yaml creates smart receptionist at front door
+   ↓
+6. 📍 Routes /web1 → web1-service:80 and /web2 → web2-service:80
 ```

 **What's happening:**
-> "Now we build two website houses.
-Each gets its own address, and special outside doors so people on the internet can visit them."
+> "Now we build two website houses with internal addresses, then deploy a smart Ingress receptionist that routes external visitors to the right service based on URL paths.
+Professional and clean!"

 ### **Step 4: The Security Guard (The Watchdog)**
 ```